MANIFESTO

 but the “how”:

-from the invisible to the visible.
+how matter opens a passage from the invisible to the visible.

-My mediums are my gateways:
+My mediums are thresholds of perception:

 Tempera teaches me patience.

-Encaustic opens me to tactile perception.
+Encaustic opens me to haptic exploration.

 Pastel on abrasive ground celebrates spontaneity.